BenjiTrapp/golden-snitch/README.md

 ### Heyho - let's go

+##### Prerequisites: oc client, helm, a openshift cluster and optional a dockerhub account

 To get started with this tool simply adjust the values in the `values.yaml`.
 All required fields are marked.
 Use the upcoming snippet to render the helm chart and apply it to the cluster.
 If you haven't installed the oc client, now is a good time to install it:

 ```bash